 A regression analysis revealed that there is a significant correlation between L0, which represents the ratio of half black and fully black colonies at time zero, and Cb/Cv.
-The p-value representing thisthisi data is 0.055.
+The p-value representing these data is 0.055.
 This significant association is supported by a relatively high R-squared value of 0.43.
-A smaller Cb/Cvis associated with a larger L0.
-A ratio less than 1.0 suggests that a drop in viability follows the middle concentration of black colonies whereas those strains with ratios greater the 1.0 tend to lose their viability before genomic instability is significantFigure .
+A smaller Cb/Cv is associated with a larger L0.
+A value less than 1.0 suggests that a drop in viability follows the middle concentration of black colonies whereas those strains with ratios greater the 1.0 tend to lose their viability before genomic instability is significant (Figure 108).

 Discussion

 In this study, we report that the biological survival curve and the hydrogen peroxide dose-response curve exhibit contrasting switching patterns.
-These results suggest that there is opposite timing of genomic instability with regards to viability.
-The LOH assay allowed us to quantify age-dependent changes in response to hydrogen peroxide dosage in previously used strains Table 1.
+These results suggest that there is opposite timing of genomic instability with regard to viability.
+Results from the H2O2 dose-response curve are consistent with the biological survival curve in that cells with a higher tolerance to ROS have longer chronological life spans (Qin et al. 2008).
+Daughter cells showed a reduced mitotic asymmetry and mother cells showed increase in chronological life span compared to untreated mother cells’ life span.
+The LOH assay allowed us to quantify age-dependent changes in response to hydrogen peroxide dosage in previously used strains (Table 1).